Model Predictive Control for Aggressive Driving Over Uneven Terrain: Results

 \section{Results}

-Our experiments consist of two groups of tasks.
-One involves completing circles on slopes and is meant to test the robot's ability to avoid rollovers.
-The second is crossing various ditches.
-With aggressive driving as our main goal, we benchmark the autonomy against an expert human driver who was instructed to drive as fast as possible in each task.
+Our experiments consist of two groups of isolated tasks and three (two plus one reverse) complex courses.
+The first isolated task involves completing circles on slopes and is meant to test the robot's ability to avoid rollovers.
+The second task is crossing various ditches.
+We evaluate the geometry-based method (the baseline)\footnote{for details about the geometry-based method see appendix \ref{sec:baseline-impl}}, the physics-based method (ours; also referred to as the autonomy), and human-driven results (the expert).
+We refer readers to the paper's website for videos of our experiments and general off-road performance.